lucj/k8sapps/README.md

 ## Example

 The following command defines an ArgoCD application.
-This one references several other applications making it an App able to deploy other apps:
+This one contains other ArgoCD Application resources.
+Creating the below application will then trigger the creation of the other applications:

 ```
-cat <<EOF | kubectl apply -f
+cat <<EOF | kubectl apply -f -
 apiVersion: argoproj.io/v1alpha1
 kind: Application
 metadata: